Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Some of the simplest but often most important decisions in second marriage situations pertain to (a) the titling (as between the spouses) of the marital assets and/or (b) the beneficiary designations assigned to spousal assets.
 That is of course always consequential insofar as it affects who will ultimately receive the assets.
 However, it is particularly important in the context of multiple marriages, because of the heightened risk that the marriage may someday unwind and because of the natural conflict of interests as between the new spouse and the children from the prior marriage.

 Beneficiary Designations.
 Beneficiary designations are equally important in planning for blended families.
 Just how important such designations are depends in part on the particular types of assets that the spouses bring into the marriage.
 Do either or both of them have retirement accounts, IRAs, life insurance, annuities and/or other assets that are typically subject to beneficiary designations in the first place?
 Oftentimes, the answer is yes.
 The specific strategies to be employed will then be a function of their individual concerns and objectives.
-As an example, if a well heeled spouse – let’s say it happens to be the husband – wishes to make provisions for children from his previous marriage in a way that is both discreet and also not subject to his new wife’s elective share rights in the event of his death.
-One way that might be accomplished is by designating his children as beneficiaries of a life insurance policy on the husband’s life.
-Alternatively, the husband might wish to designate his children as beneficiaries of a qualified retirement plan account.
+As an example, if a well heeled spouse wishes to make provisions for children from their previous marriage in a way that is both discreet and also not subject to their new spouse’s elective share rights in the event of their death.
+One way that might be accomplished is by designating their children as beneficiaries of a life insurance policy on the (first) spouse's life.
+Alternatively, they might wish to designate their children as beneficiaries of a qualified retirement plan account.

 Powers of Attorney